-32. Generally the total area of land for a country will remain unchanged from one period to the next and so the total opening and closing stock of land in physical terms (hectares) will be unchanged.
+- 28. Another important characteristic of land is that of ownership, which generally requires access to administrative records.
+Ownership information can allow the creation of datasets by economic activity or economic sector which may be very useful in some policy applications. - 29.
+Land may in some cases support more than one use.
+While the basic classification should reflect the dominant use, capturing information on secondary uses may be important in some environmental contexts, for example land primarily used for agriculture may also support animal habitats in peripheral areas such as wind breaks and hedge rows. - 30.
+It should be noted that generally the total area of land for a country will remain unchanged from one period to the next and so the total opening and closing stock of land in physical terms (hectares) will be unchanged.
 However, there are situations where the area of land for a country may change.
 It may increase, for example due to reclamation of land through the construction of dykes and other barriers.
 It may also decrease, for example due to land subsidence or higher water levels.

-33. Changes in the total area of land may also occur due to political factors.
-For example, the total area may increase or decrease due to war and associated events and or possibly resolution of areas of disputed territory.
+Changes in the total area of land may also occur due to political factors.
+For example, the total area may increase or decrease due to war and associated events and or possibly resolution of areas of disputed territory5.